 Sustainable living practices continue to gain traction with everyday people who discover that you don’t need vast tracts of land to effectively homestead, states Dennis Sons of Tn Nursery.
 The shift to remote workforces and energy sources such as solar panels has many digital professionals thinking about taking the next logical step — creating a sustainable food supply.

-But Wi-Fi reliance also prevents potential off-the-gridders from homesteading in remote landscapes.
+But Wi-Fi reliance also prevents potential off-the-grinders from homesteading in remote landscapes.
 The hot-trending solution has been to make a strategic land purchase on a one-acre parcel outside the city limits.
-This offers digital professionals access to 5G networks without the strict regulations common to in-town neighborhoods.
+That offers digital professionals access to 5G networks without the strict regulations common to in-town neighborhoods.
 By drafting a long-term plan, everyday people can create a sustainable micro-farm.
 These are things to keep in mind if you plan to join the homesteading movement.

 Homestead Planning Checklist

 It’s essential to set reasonable and actionable goals.
 For example, buying a one-acre parcel without a house means you will be tasked with either building one yourself or hiring a contractor.
-If you are on a tight budget, there are plenty of DIY videos that demonstrate basic construction practices.
+If you are on a tight budget, plenty of DIY videos demonstrate basic construction practices.
 In all likelihood, you will need to comply with local building codes.
 That’s why buying plans from a certified architect is usually a good idea.
 Beyond building code conformity, these are other issues that typically crop up.